EdwinKuo1337/Fullyconnected_from_scratch/README.md

 # Fullyconnected_from_scratch
-My practice on writing fully connected and back propagation from scratch
+My practice on writing a fully connected layer and back propagation from scratch